 As a software engineer, I love the idea of microservices.
 And why someone wouldn’t?
 The architecture is the ultimate playground for distributed systems.
 It just looks and feels right.

 Traditionally, software engineers were mostly creating large, monolithic applications.
-The single monolith would encompass all the business activities for a single application.
+The single monolithic architecture would encompass all the business activities for a single application.
 As the requirements of the application grew, so did the monolith.

-Let’s dig deeper in whether we should really use microservices, and if so, when.
+Let’s dig deeper in whether we should really use the architecture, and if so, when.

 What Are Microservices and How Do They Work?